neam/dna-project-base-12-factor-app-boilerplate/docs/53-deploy-docker-cloud.misc.md

     docker-cloud -v

+And get the following response:

+    docker-cloud 1.0.4

-#### Running migartions for data profiles that depend on the /files volume
+#### Running migrations for data profiles that depend on the /files volume

 Note: Include only data profiles that depend on the /files volume, ie store local files within the stack.
 These data profiles first need their possibly modified /files-volumes copied from the old stack to s3, then copied from s3 to the new stack.